VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 variation).
 Cohort examples at EBRC include ApiCommon, ClinEpi, Microbiome, OrthoMCL.

-- Project - This a WDK concept that is often referred to as 'projectid' or 'model'.
+- Project - This a GUS/WDK concept that is also referred to as 'projectid' or 'model'.
 Examples at EBRC include AmoebaDB, ToxoDB, ClinEpiDB, MicrobiomeDB.
 AmoebaDB and ToxoDB projects belong to the ApiCommon cohort.
 ClinEpiDB project belongs to the ClinEpi cohort.

 - Environment - Websites have a runtime environment which may influence configuration values.
 Examples at EBRC include production and virtual